eugenia1984/swift/100_days_of_swiftUI/day03.md

 Notice how we need to write ```[String: Int]``` now, to mean a dictionary with strings for its keys and integers for its values.

-Because each dictionary item must exist at one specific key, dictionaries don’t allow duplicate keys to exist.
-Instead, if you set a value for a key that already exists, Swift will overwrite whatever was the previous value.
+Because **each dictionary item must exist at one specific key, dictionaries don’t allow duplicate keys to exist**.
+Instead, **if you set a value for a key that already exists, Swift will overwrite whatever was the previous value**.

 For example, if you were chatting with a friend about superheroes and supervillains, you might store them in a dictionary like this: